 Tasmanian Devil Facts

-- It also represents a most unusual type of animal.
-That holds true because it classifies as a carnivorous marsupial mammal.
-Further, it presently ranks as the largest such species still in existence.
+- Furthermore, the impressive creature also represents a most unusual type of animal.
+That holds true because the remarkably animal classifies as a carnivorous marsupial mammal.
+Further, the animal also presently ranks as the largest such species still in existence.

-- Sadly, however, that may not remain true for long.
-It once appeared numerous throughout a wide range.
-However, it now exists almost exclusively in only one isolated location.
+- Sadly, however, the Tasmanian Devil may not hold that particular distinction for long.
+It once appeared numerous throughout a comparatively wide range of habitation.
+However, the creature now exists almost exclusively in only one isolated location in the world.

-- Further, its numbers dwindled dramatically during the 19th and early 20th centuries.
-But, it became a protected species in 1941.
+- Further, its population numbers dwindled dramatically during the 19th and early 20th centuries.
+But, the unique mammal finally became a protected species in 1941.
 Consequently, the population of the species slowly began to recover, at least for a period of time.

 - But, beginning in 1996, a new, and serious threat emerged.
 At that time, a bizarre disease began to ravage the population.
 Causing severe facial tumors, it eventually prevents feeding, and leads to starvation.
 Due to the consequences, the IUCN now lists it as Endangered.

 Tasmanian Devil Physical Description

 Firstly, although the Amazing Tasmanian Devil ranks as the largest animal of its kind, its nevertheless remains relatively small.
 The magnificent animal does, however, display a moderate degree of sexual dimorphism.
 In its case, the males attain a slightly larger size than the females.